pandodao/docs.pando.im/docs/manual/earn.md

 The liquidity mining may loss because of the impermanent loss.
 Please read [this section](https://docs.pando.im/manual/trade.html#impermanent-loss) to learn more about impermanent loss.
 :::

+### Liquidity Mining Profit Rate

+Each liquidity pool has two indicators to describe the rate of return of this pool, namely `pUSD AROR` and `Base AROR`.

+in which,

+- `pUSD AROR` refers to the 30-day approximate annualized rate of return that converts profit and loss into pUSD in the liquidity pool.
+It can be roughly understood as the approximate annualized rate of return for 30 days of the fiat currency with the US dollar as the quote currency.
+- `Base AROR` refers to the 30-day approximate annualized rate of return of the two basic tokens in the liquidity pool by converting the profit and loss into the liquidity pool.
+It can be roughly understood as converting the income into the currency-based 30-day approximate annualized rate of return of coin in the liquidity pool.

 ## Senior Practitioner BOX Program

 Senior Practitioner BOX Program is a way to earn BOX token by providing BOX token.
 It's a private program for senior practitioners of "定投人生" group, which is a group founded by Li Xiaolai.
 The program only open at thusday (UTC+8) and last for 21 hours.
 You can deposit and withdraw your BOX token during the open time.